Niveau and coniveau filtrations on cohomology groups and Chow groups: Niveau and Coniveau filtrations on cohomology

-\begin{lemma}[lemma 5 in \cite{Voisin2}] Let $H$ and $H'$ be rational Hodge structures endowed respectively with polarizations $Q$ and $Q'$.
+\begin{lemma}[Lemma 5 in \cite{Voisin2}] Let $H$ and $H'$ be rational Hodge structures endowed, respectively, with a polarization $Q$ and $Q'$.
 Let $\gamma : H \r H'$ be a morphism of Hodge structures.
 Then where $H$ is identified with its dual $H^\vee$ via the polarization $Q$ it carries. \end{lemma}